NaturalHistoryMuseum/plusmoin/README.md

 python plusmoin/tests/functional/scenario1.py
 ```

-As long as no exception is raised, then the tests passed.
+As long as no exception is raised, then the tests passed (connection errors
+will be shown on stdout, but these are expected and part of the error log).